ubisoft/shotmanager/README.md

 ## Disclaimer

->**This tool is currently supported for Blender 3.3 LTS and 2.93 LTS**
+> **This tool is only maintaned, not improved anymore.**
 >
-> In spite of all our efforts to make it reliable some troubles may occur in use cases we have not faced.
+> Up do December 2022 this tool was made for Blender 2.93 LTS and 3.3 LTS.
+>
-> Please report your requests and issues you may face to the [Issues page](https://github.com/ubisoft/shotmanager/issues) and
+> Please report isses you may face on the [Issues page](https://github.com/ubisoft/shotmanager/issues).
-> we will try to help as much as possible.
+>
+> Since this add-on is not being developed anymore, only issues on the Blender versions mentioned above will be handled.

 Note that development is on Windows 10.
 Reported issues and submitted PRs for other OSs are also appreciated.